4 Reasons You Can Trust the Bible – Collinsville IL’s Church

-The bottom line is this – when we open the Bible, we’re opening the most accurately translated book of all time.
+The bottom line is this – when we open the Bible, we’re opening the most accurately transmitted book of all time.
 The message we have in the Bible today is the message God wanted to convey to us.
-It has 100% not been rewritten.
+There is zero evidence the Bible has been rewritten.

 4. The Bible is Unique in Revelation & Confirmation